exercism/csharp/exercises/ledger/README.md

 Please keep a log of what changes you've made and make a comment on the exercise containing that log, this will help reviewers.

-### Submitting Exercises

-Note that, when trying to submit an exercise, make sure the exercise file that you're submitting is in the `exercism/csharp/ledger` directory.

 ## Submitting Incomplete Solutions
 It's possible to submit an incomplete solution so you can see how others have completed the exercise.